(by Slava Darozhkin)

 So, what is the relationship between MAGI and individual health insurance?

-If your employees have individual health insurance policies, then it is crucial for you to learn about this topic.
+If your employees have individual health coverage, then it is crucial for you to learn about this topic.

-Once you get to understand what MAGI is you get to gain more knowledge about the eligibility of tax credits, adoption credits, education tax credits, retirement savings deductions, and medicaid eligibility.
+Once you understand what MAGI is you get to gain more knowledge about the eligibility of tax credits, adoption credits, education tax credits, retirement savings deductions, and medicaid eligibility.

 How do you calculate Modified Adjusted Gross Income?